Korimsoft/strippr/README.md

 ### Configuration Options

-Configuration options are described by TypescriptFiles in the `src/config/model` location.
+Configuration options are described by TypeScript files in the `src/config/model` location.
 For paths, special shortcuts may be used to define program or strip config directory file.
 These are `{programdir}` that results to the program root directory and `{workingdir}` which results to the current working directory (_process.cwd()_).

 ### Custom Fonts